Table of Contents

 Once you step over that line, your thoughts can become intrusive, unhealthy, and put plainly, harmful.
 For example, imagine you’re having a conversation with someone, describing a story about how you once pulled a funny face that made your little brother laugh so hard, the milk he was drinking sprayed out of his nose!
 The person you are talking to gives a distracted smile and asks you how old your little brother is now.

 While the conversation continues, you wonder why the story didn’t make the person laugh.
 That story has been a hit with every person you’ve told it to.
 Maybe the face you pulled telling the story was so unattractive, they just found it repulsive rather than funny?
 Maybe they think you’re just weird and have terrible taste in humor.
 But what if they tell this to other people?
-What if rumors start spreading that your are gross and annoying after telling such a story?
-Maybe everyone will think your are weird and decide not to be friends with you.
-What if you really are just bad at telling stories and weird for telling a story about nose milk?
+What if rumors start spreading that you are gross and annoying after telling such a story?
+Maybe everyone will think you are weird and decide not to be friends with you.
+What if you really are just bad at telling stories and weird at telling a story about nose milk?
 Do you really have a terrible sense of humor?
 What if, what if, what if!

 Yet, the reality of the situation may be simple: they did chuckle at the story and were willing to carry on a conversation.
 Perhaps they just had other things on their mind, and it wasn’t anything you did to damper their reaction.
 Perhaps they just didn’t find it super funny, but that doesn’t mean they judge you for it or think any less of you.